• Home

 You can expect around 9-11 questions from the Code of Criminal Procedure in the RJS exam.
 Therefore, CRPC questions for judiciary preparation can push your rank.

-The most critical questions in the CrPC for Rajasthan Judiciary Preparation are mentioned below.
+The most critical questions in the CrPC for Rajasthan Judiciary Preparation are below.

 Question 1) The trial relates to an offence under section 376 IPC shall, as far as possible, be completed within a period of